What is personal finance?

 - Benefit from the UN health insurance: As a UN staff member, you may be eligible for health insurance coverage through the UN.
 It is important to understand the coverage available to you and to make the most of it.

-- Capitalize on the UN pension plan: UN staff members are eligible for a pension plan, which can provide a source of income in retirement.
+- Capitalize on the UN pension plan: UN staff members are eligible for a pension plan, which can provide a very good source of income in retirement especially for those who spend at least 25 years working there.
 It is important to understand the plan and to make the most of it.

 - Make the most of the UN staff recreation facilities: The UN provides a variety of recreational facilities, such as gyms, swimming pools, and sports fields, that can be used by staff members.